Simulating neutrino echoes induced by secret neutrino interactions: Method

-With $dD$ determined, the particle is moved from $\mathbf{r}$ to $\mathbf{r}'$, the integrals in equation~\eqref{TimeDelayIntegral} are updated and the neutrino energy is redshifted to $\varepsilon_\nu'$ to account for the new position.
-To perform scattering, we pick the scattered neutrino energy from a uniform distribution in the interval [0,$\varepsilon_\nu'$], since the scattered energy distribution is flat in the cosmic rest frame.
+With $dD$ determined, the particle is moved from $\mathbf{r}$ to $\mathbf{r}'$, the contributions of $\alpha$ and $\beta$ to the integrals $\int\alpha^2dx_3$, $\int\beta^2dx_3$, $\int\alpha dx_3$ and $\int\beta dx_3$ in equation~\eqref{TimeDelayIntegral} are computed, and the neutrino energy is redshifted to $\varepsilon_\nu'$ to account for the new position.
+To perform a scattering, we pick the scattered neutrino energy from a uniform distribution in the interval [0,$\varepsilon_\nu'$], since the scattered energy distribution is flat in the cosmic rest frame.
 From the scattered energy, we can determine the momentum four-vector for both the scattered and upscattered neutrinos, and the upscattered neutrino is injected at $\mathbf{r}'$.

 To find time delay distributions in our examples, we inject neutrinos until the observer collects $10^7$ neutrinos.
-The energy threshold, below which we do not collect particles, is determined on a case-by-case basis.
+The energy threshold, below which we do not collect particles, is specified in each example as $E_{\rm th}$.

 Henceforth, we choose the values of $m_\phi = 10$ MeV and $m_\nu=0.1$ eV, which sets the neutrino resonance energy to $\varepsilon_{\rm res}=500$~TeV in the cosmic rest frame.
 In figure~\ref{InteractionLength}, we show the neutrino mean free path, $\lambda_\nu = 1/n_\nu \sigma_\nu(\varepsilon_\nu)$, using the C$\nu$B density at $z=0$, as a function of the neutrino energy $\varepsilon_\nu$.
 We include the light-travel distances corresponding to 100 Mpc, 1 Gpc and $z=1$, which will be used in our examples.
 To describe the regimes of interest, we also introduce the inelasticity parameter $y$, where $y=0$ means that the incident neutrino loses no energy after the scattering.
-We will also make a distinction between the energy $\varepsilon_\nu$ at redshift $z$ and the observed neutrino energy $E_\nu$ at $z=0$.
-In the first cases, where propagation distances are less than 1 Gpc, adiabatic energy losses do not play a significant role and we have $\varepsilon_\nu=E_\nu$.
+We will also make a distinction between the energy $\varepsilon_\nu$ at redshift $z$, which changes due to cosmological redshift, and the observed neutrino energy $E_\nu=\varepsilon_\nu(z=0)$ at $z=0$.
+In the first cases, where propagation distances are less than 1 Gpc, adiabatic energy losses do not play a significant role and we have $\varepsilon_\nu\approx E_\nu$.
 The distinction will be necessary in our examples with sources at $z=1$.